 While there is speculation that the high rates of problematic alcohol use among Native Americans originated as a result of early ceremonial use of alcohol, this theory ignores the fact that there was no access to highly potent distilled spirits and relatively rare frequency of use prior to colonization.3

 Native American youth may be at further risk of substance use disorders due to an increased risk of early mental health problems.
-The Substance Abuse and Mental Health Services Administration reports:
+Of any U.S. racial group:5

-- Native youth have the highest prevalence of major depressive episodes.
+- Native youth have the highest prevalence of suicide.

-Early mental health problems can be predictive for substance abuse problems later in life.5 The American Psychological Association notes that Native Americans have disproportionally higher rates of mental health burdens.6 Untreated mental health problems may result in higher rates of alcohol and substance abuse.
+The American Psychological Association notes that Native Americans have disproportionally higher rates of mental health burdens.6 Untreated mental health problems may result in higher rates of alcohol and substance misuse.

-Economic concerns may also fuel the risk of substance abuse among Native Americans.
+Economic concerns may also fuel the risk of substance misuse among Native Americans.
 The rate of poverty is twice as high among Native Americans than it is for the general U.S. population.6

 Native Americans & The “Firewater Myth”